 Examine Your Operating Agreement

-The first step of the process is to consult your company’s existing Operating Agreement for the rules regarding the process for adding new members.
-In addition to reviewing the voting procedures, take careful consideration in determining the ownership structure, how profits and losses are distributed and how this will change once the new member is added.
-Honoring business formalities and diligent record keeping will help you maintain the legal protections afforded by the Limited Liability Company as well as guard against any future internal disputes with your new member.
+The first step of the process is to consult your company’s existing Operating Agreement for the rules regarding adding new members.
+In addition to reviewing the voting procedures, take careful consideration in determining the ownership structure, how profits and losses are distributed, and how this will change once the new member is added.
+Honoring business formalities and diligent record keeping will help you maintain the legal protections afforded by the Limited Liability Company and guard against any future internal disputes with your new member.

-If you do not have an Operating Agreement in place currently, consider adopting one prior to adding the new LLC member.
-In most states, if an LLC does not have an operating agreement in place, the rule is that any new member will become an equal partner by default.
-However, you can stipulate different rules for the terms regarding new LLC members by simply drafting and adopting an LLC operating agreement prior to changing the membership structure.
+If you do not have an Operating Agreement currently, consider adopting one before adding the new LLC member.
+In most states, if an LLC does not have an operating agreement in place, the rule is that any additional member will become an equal partner by default.
+However, you can stipulate different regulations for the terms regarding new LLC members by simply drafting and adopting an LLC operating agreement before changing the membership structure.
 Be sure to check the rules with the Secretary of State.
 Creating an Operating Agreement is substantially easier when there is only one member making decisions in the LLC.

 Understand the Tax Consequences